What is Lunar New Year?Back to feed

 How can I celebrate?

-We’re also posting a recipe for Lucky Vegetable Soup, a family recipe that one of our very own has graciously agreed to share!
+Try our recipe for Lucky Vegetable Soup, a family recipe that one of our very own has graciously agreed to share!
 Lucky Vegetable Soup is a healthy and delicious soup that is colored a gorgeous, deep red from the addition of fresh beets.
 Click here for the lucky recipe!

-You can celebrate the Lunar New Year by cleaning your home to give yourself a fresh start, enjoying Lucky Vegetable Soup with family and close friends on New Year’s Eve and New Year’s Day, and wishing your family and friends good luck in the New Year!
+You can also celebrate the Lunar New Year by cleaning your home to give yourself a fresh start, enjoying Lucky Vegetable Soup with family and close friends on New Year’s Eve and New Year’s Day, and wishing your family and friends good luck in the New Year!

 From all of us at Jungle Jim’s, we hope you have a wonderful holiday and a prosperous year full of good fortune!
 Happy New Year!